Chapter Eight: Weaponry

 ||Devices purchased separately

-A Field Hazard is defined by two attributes: the Field, which measures the size of the danger zone, and its Hazard, which determines what happens to victims who wander into it.
+A Field Hazard is defined by two attributes: the Field, which determines the size and shape of the danger zone, and the Hazard, which determines what happens to victims who wander into it.

 The area covered by a dangerous condition is its Field.
-The Field may be filled with a uniform Hazard, such as molten lava, tear gas, or boy-band music played at high volume.
-It may also be an unpredictable area with hidden and scattered Hazards, like antipersonnel mines, patches of thin ice, swampy sinkholes, or subterranean BrikThulhoid tentacles waiting to burst through the surface and drag the unwary to their doom.
+The Field may be filled with a uniform Hazard, such as molten lava, tear gas, or boy-band music.
+It may be filled with hidden and unpredictably distributed Hazards, like antipersonnel mines, patches of thin ice, swampy sinkholes, or subterranean BrikThulhoid tentacles waiting to burst through the surface.

-A Field's Size is measured in the same way as for any Structure (7.1: Structure) or Weapon (8.1: Weapon Size).
-Players will need to know exactly where the boundaries of the Field lie, so it's a good idea to indicate a Fields' edges with lines of small bricks or some other markers if they're not otherwise obvious.
+A Field's Size is measured in the same way as for any Structure (7.1: Structure) or Weapon (8.1: Weapon Size) - players measure the number of inches across its widest point.
+Players will need to know exactly where the boundaries of the Field lie, so it's a good idea to make Fields a different color than the surrounding terrain, or indicate their edges with lines of small bricks or other markers.

-The dangerous conditions within a Field are known as its Hazard.
-Unlike specifically-targeted Attacks from weapons and devices, Hazards are spread consistently throughout their Fields - no matter where in a Field you're standing, a Fire's flames are just as hot, a river's current is just as strong, and a minefield's mines are just as likely to be hiding under your next footstep.
+The dangerous conditions within a Field are known as its Hazards.
+Hazards are spread consistently throughout their Fields - no matter where in a Field a minifig is standing, a Fire's flames are just as hot, a river's current is just as strong, and a minefield's mines are just as likely to be hiding under his next footstep.

-While it's impossible to list all the types of Hazards that might appear in a BrikWars battle, their effects are built up from Hazard Dice that fall into a short list of basic categories.
-Exposure Damage dice cover effects that damage their victims by simple exposure, especially Fire.
-Difficult Terrain dice are for areas that hamper Movement in some way, particularly rough terrain and barbed wire.
-Concealed Hazard dice are for areas that are mostly safe until you step in the wrong place, especially minefields.
-A final type, Energy Shield dice, create special Field defenses rather than being true Hazards in themselves.
+The effects of a Field Hazard are built up from Hazard Dice that fall into a short list of basic categories.
+Exposure Damage dice damage their victims by simple exposure, like in a burning fire or a poison gas cloud.
+Difficult Terrain dice hamper units' Movement, possibly damaging them in the process, like in barbed wire obstacles or a field of frozen ice.
+Concealed Hazard dice are mostly safe until a unit steps in the wrong place, like in a minefield or on an unstable magma crust.
+A final type, Energy Shield dice, are used to create special Field defenses rather than being true Hazards in themselves.

 The number of Hazard Dice in a Field Hazard are limited to the number of inches in the Field's Size, although there's no limit to the number of times the dice themselves may be rolled as one victim after another wanders into the Field.
-If the Size of the Field is reduced below the number of Hazard Dice by any means, Hazard Dice are removed to adhere to the new Size limit.
+If the Size of the Field is reduced below the number of Hazard Dice by any means (for instance, firefighters putting out a house Fire by smothering it with politicians dressed in not-completely-flame-retardant suits), the number of Hazard Dice are reduced to match the new Field Size.

-If a Field Hazard is powered by a Creation rather than occurring naturally, then every Hazard Die rolled uses up one inch of the Creation's Power limit for Weapon use for that turn (8.1: Weapon Size).
-This can make Field Hazards a risky modification - enemies can quickly overload a Creation's power supply for the turn by setting off a single Field Hazard multiple times.
-Creation-based Hazards are often given manual control overrides so that a Creation's Operators can switch them on and off as necessary.
+If a Field Hazard is powered by a Creation rather than occurring naturally, then every Hazard Die rolled uses up Power like an inch worth of Weapons (8.1: Weapon Size).
+This can make Field Hazards a risky modification - enemies can overload a Creation's Power supply for the turn by setting off a single Field Hazard multiple times.
+Creation-based Hazards are often given manual control overrides so that the Creation's operators can switch them on and off as necessary.

-Many conditions damage victims through exposure alone.
-Hazards like acid, radiation, electrified surfaces, hailstorms, and open flames do greater amounts of Damage the more the victim is exposed to them.
+Many Hazards damage victims through exposure alone.
+Acid, radiation, electrified surfaces, hailstorms, and political advertisements do greater amounts of Damage the more the victim is exposed to them.

-Whenever a unit or object encounters a Field that causes Exposure Damage, it takes the Damage amount indicated by the Field's Hazard dice.
-As with Damage from Arc attacks, target size modifiers for whichever part of the Creation are exposed to the Hazard are used to modify the Damage total.
+Whenever a unit or object encounters a Field that causes Exposure Damage, it rolls the Field's Hazard Dice as Damage.
+As with Damage from Arc attacks, the Damage total is modified by the target Size modifier for whichever part of the victim is exposed to the Hazard (that is, an object large enough to be +2 to hit with a regular attack takes +2 Damage in an Exposure Damage Field (5.1: Making Attacks)).
 Size zero objects simply take a single point of Damage per Exposure Damage die; these do not count against any Power limit for the Field Hazard.

 In addition to dealing regular Damage, Exposure Damage also Overloads a target, briefly disrupting its ability to Power its own Weapons and devices.
-For every die of Exposure Damage inflicted on a Creation, its Power limit for Weapons and devices is reduced by one inch for the rest of the turn.
+Every die of Exposure Damage a Creation takes costs Power as if it had fired an inch worth of Weapons.

 |Permanent Fire Hazards